 If you’re a solar geek (like me ;-), you’ve probably read that Germany saw about three gigawatts of new solar installations in the month of December alone, or more than two times as much new solar installed as was installed in the entire U.S. in all of 2011.

-Germany has stoked incredible solar growth with a so-called feed-in tariff which means solar system owners get paid a pre-determined and substantial amount for every kWh of electricity their system produces.
+Feed-in tariff Germany has stoked incredible solar growth with a so-called feed-in tariff which means solar system owners get paid a pre-determined and substantial amount for every kWh of electricity their system produces.
 In the process, Germany’s also managed to reduce per watt solar costs to about half of what they are in the United States.

 There’s really only one good explanation for the tremendous German-American solar disparity: Political will.